DenzoNL/blockwise-dl/README.md

 ### TODO:

 * Add proper error/exception handling.
-* Refactoring
+* Refactoring / clean up code.
-* Add support for downloading sites by domain name rather than website ID.
 * Add support for interactively downloading websites, by displaying a menu of websites.

 ### Disclaimer

 I am in no shape or form associated with Blockwise.
 I can not be held responsible for any consequences resulting from usage of this software.
+I am not sure whether it breaches Blockwise's Terms of Service.